MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/customapiresponseproperty-table-columns.md

 >
 > You must also set the data to be returned in the plug-in for the function.
 If no data is set to be returned by the plug-in, the operation will return `204 No Content`.

 If there is only a single **Entity** or **EntityCollection** response property defined, the response will be of that type.
 If there are multiple parameters, or one or more parameter of a simple type, the API will return a complex type where each response property will be a property of that complex type.

 For example, if your Custom API Unique name is `sample_CustomAPIExample`, it will return a complex type named `sample_CustomAPIExampleResponse` with properties for each response property you define.

-This table includes columns of the Custom API Response Property table that you can set.
+This table includes columns/attributes of the Custom API Response Property table/entity that you can set.

 |Display Name<br />Schema Name<br />Logical Name  |Type  |Description |
 |---------|---------|---------|